Tuesday Forum: March 14, 2017

 - calli on Tuesday Forum: March 14, 2017

-- Entropy on Mr Shorten – perhaps rotate this guy to a different portfolio

-- Sinclair Davidson on Mr Shorten – perhaps rotate this guy to a different portfolio
+- Squirrel on Mr Shorten – perhaps rotate this guy to a different portfolio

 -